A new way of thinking about how much money you'll need in retirement

 Also if available, consider investing in an annuity within your qualified plan, such as a 401(k) or 403(b).
 You can accumulate savings in an annuity during your working years so you’ll already have protected lifetime income for when you retire.
 Talk to your plan administrator about your options.

 Funding your retirement doesn’t need to be a “wait and worry” process.
-Work with your financial advisor to determine what your monthly income and expenses will be and if the protected lifetime income from an annuity might help you relax and get more enjoyment from retirement.
+Work with your financial professional to determine what your monthly income and expenses will be and if the protected lifetime income from an annuity might help you relax and get more enjoyment from retirement.